 Web design has undergone several changes over the last decade, thanks to an increase in computer processing speeds.
-Animation has especially benefited from faster speeds, as websites can breathe life into static layouts without negatively affecting user experience.
+Animations has especially benefited from faster speeds, as websites can breathe life into static layouts without negatively affecting user experience.

 What Are The Benefits of Using Animation on Your Website?